hashicorp/nomad/website/source/guides/acl.html.markdown

 Success!
 Data written to: nomad/config/access
 ```

-Vault secret backends have the concept of roles, configuration unit that group one or more policies
+Vault secret backends have the concept of roles, which are configuration units that group one or more
-to a potential identity based on Vault's policy.
-The name of the role is specified on the path, while
+Vault policies to a potential identity attribute, (Like an LDAP Group membership).
+The name of the role
-the mapping to Nomad policies is done by naming them in a comma separated list, for example:
+is specified on the path, while the mapping to policies is done by naming them in a comma separated list,
+for example:

 ```
 $ vault write nomad/role/role-name policy=policyone,policytwo
 Success!
 Data written to: nomad/roles/role-name
 ```

-Alternatively, to create management tokens, or global tokens:
+Similarly, to create management tokens, or global tokens:

 ```
-$ vault write nomad/role/role-name token_type=management global=true
+$ vault write nomad/role/role-name type=management global=true
 Success!
 Data written to: nomad/roles/role-name
 ```

-A Vault policy is required to allow different identities to get tokens associated with a particular
+Create a Vault policy to allow different identities to get tokens associated with a particular
 role:

 ```